gsnerf/Baud-Bag/docs/DevReadMe.txt

 To achieve this try to follow these guides:
 - local variables are lowerCamelCase: totallyImportantValue
 - functions are upper CamelCase: GetSomeValue()
+- members are upperCamelCase: someObject.SomeMember
+- all members that are supposed to be accessible should have a getter: someObject.GetSomeMember()
 - boolean variables should indicate that they hold booleans: isOfType, hasSomeProperty etc.
+- the same goes for methods that return booleans
 - if you create a new file ALWAYS place 'local _' at the top! (prevents unwanted tainting of official UI code)
 - no ; for line endings!